 Lack of liquidity

-Like all real estate, Elevate Money intends to be a long-term investment.
-With Elevate, your shares can't be sold on a stock exchange, so you may have less access to your funds for the first 3 years.
+Elevate Money intends to be a long-term investment.
+Your shares can't be sold on a stock exchange, so you may have less access to your funds.

-While Elevate has a share repurchase program, you must submit a request to sell on your dashboard three or more business days before the end of the month.
-Your shares will be bought back on the third business day after the end of the month you made the request.
+While Elevate Money has a share repurchase program, you must submit a request to sell on your dashboard three or more business days prior to the end of the month.
+Your shares will be bought back within 10 business days after the end of the month you made the request.

-There's also no guarantee that the share repurchase program will continue.
-It can be amended, suspended, or terminated with 30 days' notice by the REIT’s Board of Directors.
-Elevate indicates that 100% of shares submitted for redemption have been honored since they began operating.
+There is also no guarantee that the share repurchase program will continue.
+It can be amended, suspended, or terminated with 30 days' notice by the Board of Directors.

-Elevate also can't buy back more than 2% of the weighted average number of shares outstanding over the last 12 months or more than 5% over any three-month period.
+You also can't sell back more than 2% of the weighted average number of shares outstanding over the last 12 months or more than a total of 5% over any three month period.

 🤑 Can you really make money on Elevate Money?